ibm-cloud-docs/openwhisk/openwhisk_watson_translator.md

 # Watson: Translator package
 {: #openwhisk_catalog_watson_translator}

+This pre-installed package is not longer available in any region.
+Please see the installable [Language Translator](./ow_watson_language_translator.html) package using the new V3 API with IAM authentication. {: tip}

 The `/whisk.system/watson-translator` package offers a convenient way to call Watson APIs to translate.
 {: shortdesc}